-Bruno de Finetti [1974], publishing in his landmark book Theory of Probability, gets his readers' attention quickly by proclaiming, "Probability does not exist; it is a subjective description of a person's uncertainty.
-We should be normative about uncertainty and not descriptive."
-He further emphasizes that the frequentist view of probability (objectivist view) "requires individual trials to be equally probable and stochastically independent."
-In discussing the difference between possibility (and the possible has no gradations); probability is an additional notion that one applies within the range of possibility, thus giving rise to graduations ('more or less' probable) that are meaningless in the logic of uncertainty."
-In his book, de Finetti gives us warnings: "The calculus of probability can say absolutely nothing about reality," and in referring to the dangers implicit in attempts to confuse certainty with high probability, he states
+de Finetti (1974), publishing in his landmark book Theory of Probability, gets his readers' attention quickly by proclaiming, "Probability does not exist; it is a subjective description of a person's uncertainty.
+We should be normative about uncertainty and not descriptive" (p. x).
+He further emphasizes that the frequentist view of probability (objectivist view) "requires individual trials to be equally probable and stochastically independent" (p. x).
+In discussing the difference between possibility (and the possible has no gradations); probability is an additional notion that one applies within the range of possibility, thus giving rise to graduations ('more or less' probable) that are meaningless in the logic of uncertainty" (p.
+218). de Finetti gives us warnings: "The calculus of probability can say absolutely nothing about reality," and in referring to the dangers implicit in attempts to confuse certainty with high probability, he states:

 We have to stress this point because these attempts assume many forms and are always dangerous.
-In one sentence: to make a mistake of this kind leaves one inevitably faced with all sorts of fallacious arguments and contradictions whenever an attempt is made to state, on the basis of probabilistic considerations, that something must occur, or that its occurrence confirms or disproves some probabilistic assumptions.
+In one sentence: to make a mistake of this kind leaves one inevitably faced with all sorts of fallacious arguments and contradictions whenever an attempt is made to state, on the basis of probabilistic considerations, that something must occur, or that its occurrence confirms or disproves some probabilistic assumptions (p.
+215).

-In a discussion about the use of such vague terms as "very probable" or "practically certain," or "almost impossible," de Finetti states:
+In a discussion about the use of such vague terms as very probable or practically certain, or almost impossible, de Finetti states:

 The field of probability and statistics is then transformed into a Tower of Babel, in which only the most naive amateur claims to understand what he says and hears, and this because, in a language devoid of convention, the fundamental distinctions between what is certain and what is not, and between what is impossible and what is not, are abolished.
 Certainty and impossibility then become confused with high or low degrees of a subjective probability, which is itself denied precisely by this falsification of the language.
-On the contrary, the preservation of a clear, terse distinction between certainty and uncertainty, impossibility and possibility, is the unique and essential precondition for making meaningful statements (which could be either right or wrong), whereas the alternative transforms every sentence into a nonsense.
+On the contrary, the preservation of a clear, terse distinction between certainty and uncertainty, impossibility and possibility, is the unique and essential precondition for making meaningful statements (which could be either right or wrong), whereas the alternative transforms every sentence into a nonsense (p.
+213).